-The percentage of shares beneficially owned before the offering shown in the table is based upon 14,382,002 shares of common stock outstanding as of June 30, 2011, after giving effect to (i) the issuance of 276,304 shares of our Series E preferred stock in connection with our acquisition of the minority interest in BPS and (ii) the conversion of all of our convertible preferred stock into 10,710,850 shares of common stock, which will occur automatically immediately prior to the closing of this offering.
-The information relating to numbers and percentages of shares beneficially owned after the offering gives effect to the issuance of shares of common stock in this offering at the initial public offering price in this offering of \$7.00 per share.
+The percentage of shares beneficially owned before the offering shown in the table is based upon 12,521,913 shares of common stock outstanding as of June 30, 2011, after giving effect to (i) the issuance of 276,304 shares of our Series E preferred stock in connection with our acquisition of the minority interest in BPS and (ii) the conversion of all of our convertible preferred stock into 8,852,372 shares of common stock, which will occur automatically immediately prior to the closing of this offering.
+The information relating to numbers and percentages of shares beneficially owned after the offering gives effect to the issuance of shares of common stock in this offering, assuming the initial public offering price in this offering is \$11.00 per share, the midpoint of the range set forth on the cover page of this prospectus, and assuming that this offering is closed before December 31, 2011.